 Stimulant meds help increase your child's attention span and control hyperactive and impulsive behavior.
 Studies suggest these drugs work in 65% to 80% of kids with ADHD.
 As with any medicine, there can be side effects.
 Discuss these with your doctor.
 Nonstimulant drugs are options for some kids, too, but they also can have side effects.

 Most kids with ADHD go to regular classrooms, but some do better in a place that's got more structure.
-If your child goes to special education, he'll get schooling that's tailored to meet his learning style.
+If your child goes to special education, they'll get schooling that's tailored to meet their learning style.

 The Role of Routine

 You can give your child more structure at home if you lay out clear routines.
-Post a daily schedule that reminds her of what she's supposed to do throughout the day.
-This helps her stay on task.
+Post a daily schedule that reminds them of what they are supposed to do throughout the day.
+This helps them stay on task.
 It should include specific times to wake up, eat, play, do homework and chores, and go to bed.

 Your Child's Diet

 Studies on diets have mixed results, but some experts believe food that's good for the brain could be helpful.
 Things that are high in protein, like eggs, meat, beans, and nuts, may help your child concentrate better.
 You may also want to replace simple carbs, like candy and white bread, with complex ones, like pears and whole-grain bread.
 Talk to your pediatrician before making any big changes in what your child eats.

 While many kids bounce off the walls after they eat junk food, there isn’t any strong evidence that sugar is a cause of ADHD.
 The role of food additives isn't certain, either.
 Some parents believe preservatives and food colorings make symptoms worse, and the American Academy of Pediatrics says it's reasonable to avoid them.